Skip to main content

 Custom Melee Weapons

-The weapons listed above are refined and reliable examples, but nearly any hand weapon can be modified with the qualities below.
+The weapons above are common refined examples, but nearly any melee weapon can be modified with advanced qualities.

 Up to three qualities may be added to a weapon.
-Each quality after the first makes it more unwieldy, imposing −1 to the user’s Parry and Fighting rolls.
+Each quality after the first makes the weapon more difficult to handle, imposing -1 to Parry and Fighting for the user.

-All qualities below except molecular blade and Astra require an attached battery at Dev I or II.
+All upgrades below except Molecular Blade require an attached battery or built-in power cell.

-This adds $50 to cost and 1 pound to weight.
+This adds $50 to the weapon’s cost and 1 pound to its weight.

 Custom Melee Upgrade Table